gplepage/vegas/doc/html/_sources/tutorial.txt

 Implementation Notes
 ---------------------
-This implementation relies upon Cython for its speed and numpy for vector processing.
+This implementation relies upon Cython for its speed and numpy for array processing.
 It also uses matplotlib for graphics, but graphics is optional.

 |vegas| also uses the :mod:`gvar` module from the :mod:`lsqfit`